This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The peak tourist season in Glacier National Park, including Going-to-the-Sun Road, is generally from late June to early September.
 During this time, the road is fully accessible, and all facilities and services along the route are open.
 The weather is generally pleasant, and the park is in full bloom, with wildflowers dotting the alpine meadows.

-If you prefer fewer crowds and more tranquility, consider visiting during the shoulder seasons of late May to early June or September to early October.
-During these times, the park is still accessible, but there may be some restrictions or reduced services.
-However, you can enjoy the stunning fall foliage in September and the emergence of spring blooms in May.
+INTREPID’S PRO TIP: I prefer fewer crowds and more tranquility, that is why I always visit during the shoulder seasons of late May to early June or September to early October.
+During these times, the park is still accessible, however, there may be some restrictions or reduced services.
+But, you can enjoy the stunning fall foliage in September and the emergence of spring blooms in May.

 Best Stops on Going-to-the-Sun Road